-A monument in the village of Winnipegosis in the Rural Municipality of Mossey River commemorates Fort Dauphin, which is believed to have been built in this vicinity in the autumn of 1741 by Pierre de la Verendrye, eldest surviving son of Pierre Gaultier De Varennes La Vérendrye.
+A stone monument in Winnipegosis in the Rural Municipality of Mossey River commemorates Fort Dauphin, which is believed to have been built in this vicinity in the autumn of 1741 by Pierre de la Verendrye, eldest surviving son of Pierre Gaultier De Varennes La Vérendrye.
 A plaque on its side was unveiled by the Historic Sites and Monuments Board of Canada at a ceremony on 17 August 1952.

 Historic Sites of Manitoba: Manitoba Plaques for Persons, Events and Sites of National Historic Significance